-The second set of fuses are the ones provided by the chassis manufacturer.
+The chassis manufacturer provides the second set of fuses.
 Freightliner fuses are located in the lower compartment forward of the roadside front wheel.

 Many interior lights have been included in your motorhome to give you almost infinite variable light intensity.